How it works

 1. Build personas with real depth

 You can create a persona in two ways.
-If you want full control, write a Custom Persona from scratch.
-If you want a faster starting point, use Plastic Wizard: give it a short description of the kind of person you need, and it builds a reusable persona in about five minutes that is shared with the community, scores its realism from 0 to 10, and asks follow-up questions until the profile feels solid.
+Most people start with Plastic Wizard: give it a short description of the kind of person you need, and it builds a reusable persona in about three minutes that is shared with the community, scores its realism from 0 to 10, and asks three follow-up questions until the profile feels solid enough to use.
+Only personas that reach the session-quality threshold can join sessions.
+For experienced researchers who need precise control, Custom Personas let you hand-craft every detail of the profile — they take longer to build but produce highly specific results.

 2. Upload what you want to test